xzhang9308/xzhang.github.io/_pages/about.md

 # 🔥 News
+- *2024.09*: &nbsp;🎉 One paper on optimal lattice vector quantizer is accepted by NeurIPS 2024.
 - *2024.07*: &nbsp;🎉 One paper on point cloud compression is accepted by ECCV 2024.
 - *2024.06*: &nbsp;🔥 New grant: Special Fund from the China Postdoctoral Science Foundation (CPSF).
 - *2024.01*: &nbsp;🎉 One paper on light field image compression is accepted by JVCI.